Is it better to keep using Windows 10 or install Windows 11 even if it’s not supported

 Weighing Your Options

 Sticking with Windows 10 offers familiarity and stability, particularly if your current setup meets your needs.
-Nonetheless, without updates, you run the risk of increased vulnerability to security threats and Software compatibility issues.
+Nonetheless, without updates, you run the risk of increased vulnerability to security threats and software compatibility issues.
 On the other hand, attempting to install Windows 11 unapproved could potentially lead to system instability or reduced performance, undermining the very benefits you’re seeking from the upgrade.

 If you’re contemplating whether to forcibly install Windows 11 on your unsupported hardware, it’s crucial to ask yourself: What do you hope to gain?
 If your primary concern is gaming or basic functionality, the risks may outweigh the rewards.
 Operating on an unsupported version could present challenges in the future, as developers shift focus to the latest OS.